Pluripotency of wandering dynamics: Introduction

 Birkhoff's ergodic theorem implies that if $\mu$ is an ergodic invariant probability measure for a continuous map $f$ on a compact manifold $M$, then $\mu$-almost every point $x$ of $M$ has the limit of time averages for any continuous function $\varphi:M\longrightarrow \mathbb{R}$, that is,

-If $f$ is an element of $\mathrm{Diff}^{2}(M)$ with an Axiom A attractor, then there exists an ergodic invariant measure $\mu$ such that the set of initial points $x$ for which \eqref{eqn_BET} holds has positive Lebesgue measure, and the support of $\mu$ is the attractor, see \cite{Si72,R76,Bo08}.
-Under the assumption of hyperbolicity weaker than Axiom~A, the existence of such a $\mu$ is non-trivial, but the study of SRB measures greatly advances the situation, see \cite{BDV05} for inclusive explanations of them.
-From a different perspective, a problem of what happens if the support of $\mu$ is not an attractor led to studies of so-called \emph{non-trivial Dirac physical measures} in \cite{CV01, SSV10, SV13, Sa18, GGS22}.
-On the other hand, another problem arises from the fact that $\mu$ of \eqref{eqn_BET} is not necessarily guaranteed to be absolutely continuous with respect to the Lebesgue measure.
-To explain it, for a point $x$ of $M$ and an element $f$ of $\mathrm{Diff}^{r}(M)$, let us consider the sequence of \emph{empirical measures} defined as
+If $f$ is an element of $\mathrm{Diff}^{2}(M)$ with an Axiom A attractor, then there exists an ergodic invariant measure $\mu$ whose support is the attractor and such that the set of initial points $x$ for which \eqref{eqn_BET} holds has positive Lebesgue measure; see \cite{Si72,R76,Bo08}.
+Under hyperbolicity assumptions weaker than Axiom~A, the existence of such measures is non-trivial, but the theory of SRB measures has substantially advanced the situation; see \cite{BDV05} for a comprehensive account.

+From the point of view of observable statistics, two kinds of phenomena have played a central role in the study of non-hyperbolic dynamics.
+The first one concerns physical measures whose supports are not attractors.
+This leads to the notion of \emph{non-trivial Dirac physical measures}, studied for instance in \cite{CV01, SSV10, SV13, Sa18, GGS22}.
+The second one concerns the failure of convergence of empirical measures.
+Namely, for a point $x$ of $M$ and an element $f$ of $\mathrm{Diff}^{r}(M)$, let

+be the empirical measure of the first $n$ iterates of $x$.
+It is natural to ask whether there are abundant dynamical systems for which the sequence $(\delta^n_{x,f})_{n\geq 0}$ fails to converge on a set of positive Lebesgue measure.
+Orbits with such initial points are said to have \emph{historic behavior}.
+Questions of this type were raised by Ruelle and later developed by Takens \cite{R01,T08}; they are now commonly referred to as Takens' last problem.

+Let us recall the notions of persistence and robustness, following the terminology used in \cite[Section 11]{PR83} and \cite[Section 3]{T08}.